teddyrendahl/hutch-python/docs/source/report.rst

 Issue Lifecyle
 ^^^^^^^^^^^^^^
-We can not expect that every operator on the beamline has a valid Github account.
-To get around this, when you call `report_bug` we dump a JSON description of the issue into a standard NFS directory.
-Then by a regular CRON job we will post this issue to https://github.com/pcdshub/Bug-Reports.
-This leads to a slight delay but also allows to have issues posted by persons without valid GitHub accounts.
-Once issues are received on GitHub the appropriate action will be made by the PCDS staff.
+After reporting the issue on the command line, an issue will be created at https://github.com/pcdshub/Bug-Reports.
+This will alert those subscribed to this repository via email about the current issue and appropriate action will be made by the PCDS staff.
 This may mean a deeper look at the linked log files and/or creating a distilled issue or action item in a different repository.